trychlos/pwix-tenants-manager/README.md

     - `edit`: defaulting to `null` (allowed to all)
     - `delete`: defaulting to `null` (allowed to all)

+- `scopedManagerRole`

+    The name of the role which holds the scoped management for a tenant, defaulting to `SCOPED_TENANT_MANAGER`.

 - `tenantButtons`

     Let the application extends the Tenants default tabular display by providing additional buttons as an array of template names, or as a function which returns such an array.